BEHIND EVERY FOUNDATION ARE ADMIRABLE PEOPLE WORKING WITH DEDICATION AND TIRELESS COMMITMENT, QUIETLY WEAVING THE CHANGE THE WORLD NEEDS.

 THE PROJECT WE SUPPORT

-An initiative aimed at delivering food and medicine to low-income elderly people.
+Initiative that seeks to implement development projects in Santa Ana del Pedregal, near the Cotopaxi Volcano.
 The collection supporting this project is 'Cotopaxi Volcano - An impossible sunset'.

 SEMBRANDO ESPERANZA FOUNDATION